Using the Seinfeld Method

 Like the other productivity methods we've covered, the Seinfeld Method isn't perfect.
 The main issue with the Seinfeld Method is the amount of emphasis placed on all-or-nothing productivity.
 There's no "making some progress"; you either did it or you didn't.
 And in some ways, this is a good thing.
 As mentioned above, the Seinfeld Method is an excellent motivator and encourages long-term productivity, but what happens if you break the chain?

 Even if no one's explicitly saying it, there's a certain shame associated with breaking the chain.
 Taking a day off is something to feel badly about, instead of some time to recuperate or simply enough some time to yourself.
 This becomes slippery if you're an "all or nothing" kind of person.
-If you pendulum swing from one extreme to the other, it may be difficult to keep up with the Seinfeld Method.
+If your pendulum swings from one extreme to the other, it may be difficult to keep up with the Seinfeld Method.
 Breaking the chain can become a hard stop to your productivity if you're not careful.
 The Seinfeld Method requires the caveat of being kind to yourself if you slip up.

 One of the great things about the Seinfeld Method is the range of tasks it can be applied to.
 While other productivity models we've reviewed are really only suited to traditional office work, you can use the Seinfeld Method for many different types of tasks.
 In fact, you can even couple this technique with other productivity tools!